-The PhD project will be carried out under a research grant from the Estonian national research program for valorization of resources, starting in 2020.
-Vanadium is regarded as a critical battery metal for low-carbon economy.
-Polymetallic black shales are potential low-grade high-tonnage future source for vanadium, but remain largely unexploited today due to the geochemical complexity of fine-grained organic-rich deposits.
-The complexity lies in the heterogeneous and disseminated nature of mineralization in such ores, and in the shortcomings related to understanding of metal trapping pathways and interactions between different organic and inorganic compounds.
-The proposed PhD project will focus on gaining more thorough insights into vanadium distribution across different metalliferous black shales from Baltic Paleobasin and elsewhere.
-The project's goal is to characterize the forms and ways of vanadium enrichment, trapping and retention by mineral and/or organic matter.
-The research outcomes of the project will form the basis for further geochemical modelling of the considered system, help to advance resource models of polymetallic black shales and tailor more efficient recovery technologies for such resources.
-The project will be based on combined geochemical and mineralogical research, as well as leaching, extraction and demineralization experiments and involves both fieldwork and laboratory studies in Estonia as well as abroad.
+The PhD project will be carried out under a research grant from the Estonian national research program for the valorization of resources, starting in 2020.
+Vanadium is regarded as a critical battery metal for a low-carbon circular economy.
+Polymetallic black shales are a potential low-grade high-tonnage future source for vanadium but remain largely unexploited today due to the geochemical complexity of fine-grained organic-rich deposits.
+The complexity lies in the heterogeneous and disseminated nature of mineralization in such ores and in the shortcomings related to an understanding of metal trapping pathways and interactions between different organic and inorganic compounds.
+The proposed PhD project will focus on gaining more thorough insights into vanadium distribution across Cambrian to Lower Ordovician metalliferous black shales from the Baltic Paleobasin.
+The project's goal is to characterize the forms and ways of vanadium enrichment, trapping, and retention by mineral and/or organic matter.
+The research outcomes of the project will form the basis for further geochemical modeling of the considered system, help to advance resource models of polymetallic black shales, and tailor more efficient recovery technologies for such resources.
+The project will be based on combined geochemical and mineralogical research, as well as leaching and demineralization experiments, and involves both fieldwork and laboratory studies in Estonia as well as abroad.

 Research field: Earth sciences

 Supervisor: Rutt Hints

 Availability: This position is available.

 Offered by: School of Science

-Department of Geology

-Application deadline: Applications are accepted between June 01, 2020 00:00 and July 03, 2020 23:59 (Europe/Zurich)
+Application deadline: Department of Geology Applications are accepted between November 16, 2020 00:00 and December 16, 2020 23:59 (Europe/Zurich)